© Unofficial Royalty 2024

 July 30, 1900 – Death of Prince Alfred, Duke of Edinburgh and Saxe-Coburg-Gotha, son of Queen Victoria of the United Kingdom, at Schloss Rosenau in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany; buried in the Ducal Family’s mausoleum in Coburg Cemetery

 Alfred’s father Prince Albert of Saxe-Coburg and Gotha and elder brother, the future King Edward VII of the United Kingdom had both renounced their rights of succession to the throne of the Duchy of Saxe-Coburg and Gotha, leaving Alfred as heir to childless his uncle Ernst II, Duke of Saxe-Coburg and Gotha.
 The transition to his new position was not easy.
-The people were mostly against the idea of a British prince being their Duke despite the fact that his father was born a Prince of Saxe-Coburg and Gotha.
-However, Alfred managed to build up the people’s confidence in him and soon became quite popular.
+The people were mostly against the idea of a British prince being their Duke even though his father was born a Prince of Saxe-Coburg and Gotha.
+However, Alfred was able to build up the people’s confidence in him and soon became quite popular.

 Unofficial Royalty: Alfred, Duke of Edinburgh and Saxe-Coburg-Gotha